kt3k/cell/README.md

 ## Use signals when making remote effect

-`cell` generally recommend handling event locally, but in many cases you would also need to make effects to remote elements.
+`cell` recommends handling event locally, but in many cases you would also need to make effects to remote elements.

 If you need to affects the components in remote places (i.e. components not an ancestor or decendant of the component), we commend using `signals` for